 We are all aware that these are uncharted times.
 What Al Mohler has dubbed the “moral revolution” has profoundly altered the way our society sees sexuality and the body.
 Previous generations saw sexual actions primarily as a matter of the will.
 One chooses to commit adultery, fornicate, or rape.
 While we may understand this as evidence of “slavery to sin,” these choices are still decisions for which we must hold a person accountable.

-Today, sexual actions, particularly homosexual activity, is often so linked to identity that it is nearly impossible to condemn sexual sin without an assault on the very core of who the individual is.
+Today, sexual actions, particularly homosexual activity, are often so linked to identity that it is nearly impossible to condemn sexual sin without an assault on the very core of who the individual is.
 Conversely, the body is too frequently seen in our culture as a cage in which one’s true self is trapped.
 At times, the Church’s teaching has unfortunately encouraged this nonsense.
 We are now at a cultural moment where it has become possible for someone to say that their true gender does not correspond to their biological sex.
-In a strange turn of events, sexual orientation becomes one’s essence (true self, identity) and biology becomes tangential and even malleable.
+In a strange turn of events, sexual orientation becomes one’s essence (true self, identity) and biology become tangential and even malleable.
 How did this switcheroo take place?
 And what does the church need to do about it?

 How did we get here?